 When the surviving spouse dies, their stuff goes to someone the couple named together.
 It’s a single document two people sign.
 A mutual will does the same thing, only it involves two wills that both spouses sign.

-Joint wills were popular back in the day when wills were written or typed (like on a typewriter).
-It saved time and money.
+Joint wills were popular back in the day when wills were written or typed (like on a typewriter) because it saved time and money.

 But now, they can be a big headache.
 That’s because the surviving spouse can’t change a joint will even after the death of their spouse.
 So if a surviving spouse remarries and has a stepchild, they can’t leave anything in the joint will to that stepchild.